5 things you may not know about juneteenth

 Every year leading up to June 19 you probably hear the word "Juneteenth" being used.
 You may know it has something to do with slavery, and you might even have the day off of work.
 But do you really know the history and importance of the day?
 Do you know why you have the day off of work and how you can make that free time even more meaningful?
 Here are 5 things you may not know about Juneteenth that will help you understand why we celebrate this historic day.

-1. Juneteenth is an unofficial American holiday but is an official Texas State holiday.
-It is celebrated each year on June 19 to commemorate the emancipation of the last remaining African American slaves in Confederacy, meaning the official end of slavery.
+1. Juneteenth is a federal American holiday, celebrated each year on June 19 to commemorate the emancipation of the last remaining African American slaves in Confederacy, meaning the official end of slavery.

 2. The order to end slavery came from Major General Gordon Granger.
 In June of 1865, Union soldiers landed in Galveston, TX, lead by Granger, with news that the Civil War had officially ended.
 What's shocking about this is that it came two and a half years after Abraham Lincoln's Emancipation Proclamation (which ended slavery on paper), which went into effect on January 1, 1863.
 Why did it take so long, you ask?
 We had the same question.
 It was supposedly a matter of manpower (though there are a lot of other unfounded yet interesting reasons for the delay).
 There were very few Union troops in Texas, therefore making it significantly harder to enforce the new executive order.